bcstokes4/sorts-long-practice/README.md

 ### `Valid Anagrams`

-Given two strings, s and t, write a function that determines it s and t are anagrams.
+Given two strings, s and t, write a function that determines if s and t are anagrams.

 Example: